24 Nov 2021, last revised 12 Nov 2025

-It is also unknown when the bottling works closed.
-William Northey died on 12 Aug 1883 in Calumet at the age of about 30 and was buried in Forest Hill Cemetery, Houghton (18).
-While in Bastian's saloon, he complained of not feeling well, slipped into unconsciousness, and died before medical help arrived (19).
-The coroner determined that he died of excessive alcohol use (19).
-With William dead, Matthew in Houghton, and only James in Red Jacket, the firm may have ended shortly after.
-We do not have access to the 1885 directory to see if the bottling works still existed then, and if it did, who was running it.
-Joseph James and Matthew Northey went on to be proprietors of their own pop factories with the 1887 Polk directory listing Joseph James as a bottler in Red Jacket (16) and the 1887 Holland directory listing Matthew Northey as a soda water manufacturer in Houghton (17).
+William Northey died on 12 Aug 1883 in Calumet at the age of about 30 and was buried in Forest Hill Cemetery, Houghton (16).
+While in Bastian's saloon, he complained of not feeling well, slipped into unconsciousness, and died before medical help arrived (17).
+The coroner determined that he died of excessive alcohol use (17).

-The bottles mark the transition from blob tops to Hutchinson tops.
+The N. & J. bottles mark the transition from the blob top to the Hutchinson top.
 Three bottles are squat sodas with blob tops.
-Two bottles are unusually-shaped quarts with Hutchinson tops.
-One (#88) has a squatty shape and the C V G Co MILW. mark for Chase Valley Glass Co.
+They transition from a squatter shape to a taller-bodied shape that occurred in the 1870s.
+The two quarts have Hutchinson tops with atypical bottle shapes for Hutchinson bottles.
+One (#88) has a squatty shape and the C V G Co MILW. mark that dates to 1880 (26).
 The other (#s45) has a short champagne-beer shape and the WIS.
-G. Co mark for Wisconsin Glass Co.
+G. Co mark that dates to 1881-1886 (27).
+Unlike typical Hutchinson bottles, these two quarts have long, tapered necks that gradually transition to the shoulders.
+They appear to be experimental shapes for the new Hutchinson stopper that was patented in Apr 1879 (28,29).

 Citations